zoechbauer/z-control-Backup-Scripts/examples/backup-dev-projects/backup-script/README.md

 - **logging-folders-only**
   Contains `BACKUP.csv` and `BACKUP.xlsx` which show the log output when the parameter `FoldersOnly` is used.

+- **backup-non-committed-dev-projects**
+  Contains scripts for backing up non-committed development projects.
+These scripts use different source and backup destinations and have distinct names compared to the main backup script.

 ## Usage

 1. Open a command prompt in this folder.